-Page Reference Support/oppose Decision sought Reasons

-P10 Externally-mounted telecommunication

-satellite dishes and ancillary components

-Activity-specific conditions

-14.10.1.8

-(a) Externally-mounted telecommunication

-satellite dishes and ancillary components

-that comply with the following conditions:

-(iv) Are not located within an Identified

-Area (except within the Rural Zone,

-where externally mounted

-telecommunication satellite dishes and

-earthpeaks are a permitted activity).

-P14 Aerial telecommunication lines and

-associated support structures, including those

-not complying with regulations 41-42 of the

-NESTF

-Activity-specific conditions

-14.10.1.12

-(a) Aerial telecommunication lines and

-associated support structures, including

-those not complying with regulations 41-42

-of the NESTF, that comply with all of the

-following conditions:

-(i) Do not exceed 230m in height; and

-32-74 Rule 14.10.3 Oppose Amend Rule 14.10.3 as follows, and make FFNZ oppose Rule 14.10.3 and submit that aerial

-Restricted any consequential changes needed to give telecommunication lines and associated support

-Discretionary effect to this relief: structures complying with regulations 41-21 of the

-Activities - (a) The peticities listed below one restricted NESTF should be a permitted activity within Identified

-Telecommunications (a) The activities listed below are restricted Areas in the Rural Zone, for the same reasons as given

-and radio discretionary activities. in relation to our relief sought in respect of Rule

-communications 14.10.1
+Page Reference Support/oppose Decision sought Reasons earthpeaks are a permitted activity).
+P14 Aerial telecommunication lines and associated support structures, including those not complying with regulations 41-42 of the NESTF Activity-specific conditions 14.10.1.12 (a) Aerial telecommunication lines and associated support structures, including those not complying with regulations 41-42 of the NESTF, that comply with all of the following conditions: (i) Do not exceed 230m in height; and 32-74 Rule 14.10.3 Restricted Discretionary Activities - Telecommunications and radio communications Oppose Amend Rule 14.10.3 as follows, and make any consequential changes needed to give effect to this relief: (a) The activities listed below are restricted discretionary activities. (b) Discretion to grant or decline consent and impose conditions is restricted to the matters of discretion set out in the following table FFNZ oppose Rule 14.10.3 and submit that aerial telecommunication lines and associated support structures complying with regulations 41-21 of the NESTF should be a permitted activity within Identified Areas in the Rural Zone, for the same reasons as given in relation to our relief sought in respect of Rule 14.10.1 RD5 (a)Aerial telecommunication lines and associated support structures, including those not complying with regulations 41-42 of the NESTF, that: (i) Do not comply with one or more conditions of Rule 14.10.1.12; and (ii) Are not located within an Identified Area (except within the Rural Zone, where